 Introduction

 European Association of Hospital Pharmacists (EAHP) decided to change its survey model in 2014, based on the proceedings of European Summit of Hospital Pharmacy which was held that year.[1]
-The delegates of 2014 EAHP General Assembly widely discussed a transformation of the existing EAHP survey to a modern tool using recent online technologies, with optimisation of data collection while minimising workload for survey respondents.
+The delegates of the 2014 EAHP General Assembly discussed a transformation of the existing EAHP survey to modernise the approach by using an online tool to optimise data collection while minimising workload for survey respondents.
 This tool was intended to support EAHP efforts in implementation of the Summit outcomes – The European Statements of Hospital Pharmacy (Statements) and other EAHP’s major projects.[2]

 The EAHP Survey group therefore established a model with a ‘baseline survey’ and two ‘statements surveys, rotating in 2-year cycles, each year covering 3 of 6 Section of EAHP Statements.
 This article brings an overview of most important results of the first ‘statements survey’ that covered Statements section 2, 5 and 6.